Sagar-035/Qyrus_Assignment/README.md

 ---

+# Steps to run the Code:

+1. Install all dependencies listed in requirements.txt:
+---- pip install -r requirements.txt

+2. Visit the Groq website and sign up for a free API key.
+Note that the key is valid for 24 hours after creation.

+3. Once you have the API key, save it in a .env file at the root of your project.
+  Create a .env file and add the following line:
+  GROQ_API_KEY=your_api_key_here

+4. Run the Application
+   streamlit run test.py

 ## 1. User Input: CSV File and Text
 The website allows users to upload a CSV file and enter a description of the task they want to perform on the CSV data.